-If you want to ride with others, you must do it in a way that does not endanger anyone or interfere with the flow of traffic.
+If you want to ride with others, you must do it in a way that doesn’t endanger anyone or interfere with the flow of traffic.

-The tips below will help you ride safely in a group.
+These tips will help you ride safely in a group.

-It's difficult for other vehicles to pass a long line of motorcycles.
+It’s difficult for other vehicles to pass a long line of motorcycles.
 Also, a large group tends to be separated easily by traffic signals or other vehicles.
-Those who are left behind may do unsafe things in an effort to catch up.
+Those left behind may do unsafe things to catch up.

-If your group is larger than four or five riders, divide it into two or more smaller groups.
+If your group is larger than 4 or 5 riders, divide it into 2 or more smaller groups.

 There are several ways to keep riders from being separated from the group.

-If you are the leader, look ahead for changes in road conditions.
+If you’re the leader, look ahead for changes in road conditions.
 Give signals early, so the word gets back in plenty of time.